shekhar1001/Learn_python/README.md

 # Learn_python
-These are some python programs learned from the book Learn Python
+These are some python programs learned and practiced from the book "Learn Python"